 The law as it stands prioritises the best interests of the children.
 In practice, however, the judgement of many parents is clouded by issues that they have with each other.
 As a result, Nicholas Wall has called for a change in the law (and a review of family law is well underway at the moment).
 He has indicated that the changes may involve there being a presumption of residence being shared between the parents, and also making mediation compulsory before court proceedings are issued.

 All the members of our family team are members of Resolution, and part of the Resolution code of practice that we all adhere to requires us to encourage clients to deal with matters amicably and constructively, whether it be disputes in relation to children, or negotiating a financial settlement following separation.
-For further information, please do not hesitate to get in touch on 0113 222 3241.
+For further information, please do not hesitate to get in touch.

 Disclaimer: Anything posted on this blog is for general information only and is not intended to provide legal advice on any general or specific matter.
 Please refer to our terms and conditions for further information.
 Please contact the author of the blog if you would like to discuss the issues raised.